grodansparadis/vscp-js/README.md

 <script type="text/javascript" src="js/vscp-js/vscpws.js"></script>
 ```

-The websocket API supports only callbacks to master the asynchronous communication.
-If you like native promises, you have to wrap them around by yourself.
-Promises may be supported in the future as well, similar to the REST API.
+The websocket API supports callbacks and Promise to handle the asynchronous communication.
+Only the first two of the following examples will shows both possibilities.
+All others continoue using promises.

 #### Open connection

+Example using callbacks:

 ``` javascript
 var vscpClient = new vscp.ws.Client();